kukuu/people-process-technology/README.md

 Q: How do you ensure security and compliance in the cloud?

-A: Implement IAM roles, VPC security groups, encryption (TLS, AES-256), and regular penetration testing.
+A: Implement IAM roles, VPC security groups, encryption (TLS, AES-256), and regular penetration testing with OWASP ZAP,and adherance to regulatory standards and compliance - https://github.com/kukuu/fintech-open-banking-api/blob/main/financial-best-practices-governance.md.

 ## more reading...